nhrones/minimum/readme.md

 ## Note: This does not contain any routing capability.

-Index.html -> styles.css -> app.js

-Try it!
-In any folder with an index.html file, enter the following:
+Try it! -> In any folder with an index.html file, enter the following:
 ```
 deno run -A --unstable https://raw.githubusercontent.com/nhrones/minimum/main/server.ts
 ```